It is presumed you already have the necessary tools installed and are ready to go. If you are not there yet, see Installing Tools (Mac).

 overrides theRunCommand

-Notice that - as you type - Visual Studio for Mac uses IntelliSense, just like Visual Studio for Windows (and many other editors).
-Now, feed
+- Notice that - as you type - Visual Studio Code uses IntelliSense, just like Visual Studio for Windows (and many other editors).

 Debugging

-- Set a breakpoint on line1 59 of HelloRhinoCommonCommand.cs.
-You set breakpoints in Visual Studio for Mac by clicking in the gutter…
+- Set a breakpoint on line 59 of HelloRhinoCommonCommand.cs.
+You set breakpoints in Visual Studio Code by clicking in the gutter to the left of the line numbers.

-- Build and Run.
-Run HelloDrawLine in Rhino.
-Create the two points…as soon as you do, you should hit your breakpoint and pause…
+- Click New Model.
+And then run our HelloDrawLine command.
+Create the two points and as soon as you do, you should hit your breakpoint and rhino will pause

-- With Rhino paused, in Visual Studio for Mac switch to the Locals tab.
+- With Rhino paused, in Visual Studio Code we will see Locals under Variables.
 In the list, find the

 object we authored.
-Click the dropdown arrow to expand the list of members online1
+Click the dropdown arrow to expand the list of members onpt1

 - Control is passed back to Rhino and your command finishes.
 Quit Rhino or Stop the debugging session.